Know What Matters.

 New imports land as Unscored.
 Use the Unscored chip filter to work through them systematically — don't let them pile up or they'll distort your MoSCoW distribution charts.

-PortfolioInSite Web implements a weighted MoSCoW algorithm across five criteria, each scored 1–4.
-The combined weighted score determines the MoSCoW band automatically — removing the subjectivity of manual band assignment and making prioritisation auditable and defensible to stakeholders.
+PortfolioInSite Web scores every item across five criteria for a combined total out of 41.
+The total maps to a MoSCoW band automatically — removing the subjectivity of manual band assignment and making prioritisation auditable and defensible to stakeholders.

 Non-negotiable.
 Must be delivered in the current PI/sprint.
 Failure to deliver = project failure.
 Regulatory, safety, or core-function items.